-You also spent a ton of money to get your home, and that makes it a huge investment opportunity.
+You spent a ton of money to get your home and that makes it a huge investment opportunity.
 Every time you make a payment, you gain equity in your home.
 Your equity grows even faster in an environment where home values are rising, as they are now.

-That equity can be converted into cash to unlock the true investment potential of your home.
-It can be used to pay off home improvements, augment a college fund or give your retirement fund a boost.
-In this post, we’ll go over your options for making your equity work for you, including home equity loans, home equity lines of credit and cash-out refinances.
+Home equity loans and cash-out refinances allow you to access that value, or your home equity, to unlock the true investment potential of your home.
+They can be used to pay off home improvements, augment a college fund, consolidate debt or give your retirement fund a boost.

 Home Equity Loans

-The reasoning for this is that lenders assume that you’re going to make the payment on your primary mortgage first.
-The lender that made the home equity loan also gets a lien on your house, but the primary lender’s lien takes precedence.
+Your home equity loan lender gets a lien on your house, but the primary lender’s lien takes precedence.
 In exchange for the additional risk, the lender on the second mortgage will charge you more.

 Additionally, home equity loans taken out to do things other than build, buy or improve your home don’t feature tax-deductible interest after the 2017 tax year.